-Cobb County receives entitlement program funds directly from the U.S. Department of Housing and Urban Development.
+Cobb County receives entitlement program funds directly from HUD.
 The County allocates a "fair share percentage" of CDBG program funds to the Cities of Acworth, Austell, Kennesaw, and Powder Springs.
 The City of Smyrna is an entitlement jurisdiction, and therefore, receives a direct allocation from HUD.
 This entitlement jurisdiction has entered into a Cooperation Agreement with Cobb County to administer its CDBG program funds.
-In PY2019, the Georgia Urban County Consortium consists of two participating jurisdictions, Cobb County (the lead agency) and the City of Roswell.
+The Georgia Urban County Consortium (GUCC) consists of two participating jurisdictions, Cobb County (the lead agency) and the City of Roswell.
+The City of Roswell has entered a joint agreement with Cobb County to receive HOME grant funds from HUD.
 The GUCC participating jurisdictions receive funding allocations based on the Annual Consortia Percentage Report produced by HUD.

-Based on 2010 Census data, Cobb County has experienced a substantial increase in its racial/ethnic composition.
-The African-American population increased between 2000 and 2010 by 50.4%, rising from 114,232 residents in 2000 to 171,774 in 2010.
-The 2010 Census data shows that African Americans comprised 25% percent of all Cobb County residents.
-There are a large percentage of African American residents in the Southern portion of the County with concentrations in the Cities of Marietta and Smyrna.
-The Asian population increased by 64.9% from 2000 to 2010.
-In 2000, the Asian population in Cobb County totaled 18,587 and rose to 30,657 in 2010.
-The 2010 Census data reported that the Asian population comprised 4.5% of Cobb County residents and is concentrated primarily in the northeastern portion of the County.
-The 2000 Census recorded 46,964 Hispanic residents and the 2010 Census data shows that 84,330 of residents in Cobb County are Hispanic which comprises 12.3% of the total population of Cobb County.
-The increase in the number of Hispanic/Latino residents in Cobb County has necessitated an increase in services and outreach provided by County agencies and nonprofit organizations.
-The Hispanic/Latino population is concentrated primarily in the cities of Marietta and Smyrna.
+Based on 2017 American Community Survey (ACS) Census data, Cobb County has experienced an increase in its racial/ethnic composition.
+The African-American population increased between 2010 and 2017 rising from 171,774 residents in 2010 to 200,534 in 2017.
+The 2017 ACS Census data shows that African Americans comprised 27.1% percent of all Cobb County residents.
+There is a large percentage of African American residents in the Southern portion of the County with concentrations in the cities of Marietta and Smyrna.
+In 2010, the Asian population in Cobb County totaled 30,657 and rose to 37,897 in 2017.
+The 2017 ACS Census data reported that the Asian population comprised 5.1% of Cobb County residents and is concentrated primarily in the northeastern portion of the County.
+The Hispanic population increased from 84,330 residents in 2010 to 94,405 residents in 2017.
+The 2017 ACS Census data reported that the Hispanic population comprised 12.8% of Cobb County residents and is concentrated primarily to population comprised 12.8% of Cobb County residents and is concentrated primarily to population comprised 12.8% of Cobb County residents and is concentrated primarily to low and moderate-income residents.